Focus and Scope

 Faculty of Medicine, Maranatha Christian University, Bandung, Indonesia

 |Open Submissions||Indexed||Peer Reviewed|

 Peer Review Process

-After article submission, the article will be proceeded to Editor in Chief and if considered suitable for our journal, it will be reviewed by two peer reviewers in maximum 1 (one) week after submission.
+After article submission, the article will be proceeded to Editor in Chief and if considered suitable for our journal, it will be reviewed by two peer reviewers in maximum 2 (two) week after submission.
 Having been reviewed, the article can be either directly prepared for publication, or returned to the author(s) for revision.
-Unsuitable articles will be returned to the author(s) within 1 (two) week.
+Unsuitable articles will be returned to the author(s) within 2 (two) week.

 Open Access Policy

 This journal provides immediate open access to its content on the principle that making research freely available to the public supports a greater global exchange of knowledge.